google-research/robopianist/README.md

 We would like to thank the following people for making this project possible:

 - [Philipp Wu](https://www.linkedin.com/in/wuphilipp/) and [Mohit Shridhar](https://mohitshridhar.com/) for being a constant source of inspiration and support.
-- [Ilya Kostrikov](https://www.kostrikov.xyz/) for RL debugging support.
+- [Ilya Kostrikov](https://www.kostrikov.xyz/) for constantly raising the bar for RL engineering and for invaluable debugging help.
 - The [Magenta](https://magenta.tensorflow.org/) team for helpful pointers and feedback.
 - The [MuJoCo](https://mujoco.org/) team for the development of the MuJoCo physics engine and their support throughout the project.